 Secure samples on a table-top shaker table and shake for 5 min.

-Funneling Nutrient Extractions - This step will be performed for both nitrate and phosphate
+Funneling Nutrient Extractions - This step will be performed for all three analytes (nitrate,phosphate, and potassium)

 Secure one end of the funnel hose onto a vacuum jet.